 Release date Thursday, March 25, 2021

-displays Area Miraikan, 3rd floor, Permanent displays Zone "Creating the Future"
+displays Area: National Museum of Emerging Science and Innovation (Miraikan), 3rd Floor, Permanent displays Zone "Creating the Future"

-• A new displays that lets you experience the cutting edge of collaboration between human brain and AI research: "Making the Intellectual Brain ○○ - Researchers who look at and create the brain" The second phase of the Visionary Lab at the Miraikan National Museum of Emerging Science and Innovation is scheduled to open on Thursday, March 25th
+- Experience the cutting edge of collaboration between the human brain and AI research with the new displays "Doing ○○ with the Intelligent Brain - Researchers Who Look at the Brain and Create the Brain," part of the National Museum of Emerging Science and Innovation's Visionary Lab Phase 2, scheduled to open on Thursday, March 25th.

 Please contact us using the button below if you have an inquiry, want to request a quote or request documents.